-Vinyl tiles and sheets are known as resilient flooring.
-They provide a flexible and cushioned floor surface that is durable and maintenance-free.
+Vinyl (which can come in the form of vinyl tile, vinyl plank or sheet vinyl) is known to be resilient flooring.
+Vinyl provides a flexible and cushioned floor surface that is durable and maintenance-free.

 Regarding cost, you can find good quality vinyl tiles for as little as $1 per square foot.
 At the top of the price range, you’ll pay around $5 per square foot and insulation will only cost an additional $1 to $2 per square foot.